by Andrea M. Darcy

 Is bitterness serious?
 German professor and psychiatrist Michael Linden certainly thinks so.
 He was the first to propose that bitterness should be its own psychological disorder, calling it “post-traumatic embitterment disorder” (PTED).

-Linden noticed that some people experience a life trauma such as the death of a loved one or serious illness and don’t develop the fear-based anxiety that leads to a diagnosis of post-traumatic stress disorder (PTSD), but still suffer long-term negative psychological reactions.
-Linden felt the accepted use of an umbrella term ‘adjustment disorders’ was not taking this group seriously and was too vague, meaning this disorder was overlooked for further research.
+Linden noticed that some people experience a life trauma such as the death of a loved one or serious illness and don’t develop the fear-based anxiety that leads to a diagnosis of post-traumatic stress disorder (PTSD).
+But they still suffer long-term negative psychological reactions.
+Linden felt the accepted use of an umbrella term ‘adjustment disorders’ was not taking this group of sufferers seriously and was too vague.

 He was particularly inspired to fight for a new diagnosis to be made available by what he observed in Germany post the fall of the Berlin wall.

-Although there wasn’t a noticeable change in rates of reported mental disorders immediately following reunification of the country, a decade later people were reporting severe psychological reactions to things that happened in their past.
+There wasn’t a noticeable change in rates of reported mental disorders immediately following reunification of the country.
+But a decade later people were reporting severe psychological reactions to things that happened in their past.
 But these patients did not quite fit the diagnostic criteria for PTSD or regular depressive disorders.

 Linden proposes the following criteria for a diagnosis of PTED: